Reasons Why a Home Theater Projector Outperforms TV Screens

 TV Screens

 Before we finish, let’s discuss Toumei.
 Based in Shenzhen, China, Toumei Technology Co., Ltd. has been creating excellent DLP projectors since 2013.
 They are experts at everything from portable versions to high-lumen machines for home cinemas.
-With over 50 patents and a factory producing 150,000 units annually, they manage OEM/ODM superbly – customizing brightness, resolution, even styles for your label.
+With over 50 patents and a factory producing 150,000 units annually, they manage OEM superbly – customizing brightness, resolution, even styles for your label.
 Their selection includes eye-comfortable C-series portables with 180 ANSI lumens and battery life reaching 190 minutes, or the strong X5 with 2200 ANSI for open-air setups.
 If you’re searching for dependable, original projectors, Toumei has the solutions.
 Check their site for specs on models like the V7 Pro or S8.

 Conclusion